 The fluffiest baked apple cider donuts

 Fall is my favorite season!
-I love the cold weather, apple pie, pumpkin cookies, and cozy soups.
-But let’s be honest, there is nothing that screams fall more than apple cider donuts!
-That is why I am so excited to share this super easy and insanely delicious gluten-free baked apple cider donuts recipe with you.
+I love the crisp air, apple pie, pumpkin cookies, and cozy soups.
+But let's be honest—nothing says fall quite like apple cider donuts!
+That's why I'm so excited to share this easy, highly delicious gluten-free baked apple cider donuts recipe with you.

-These apple cider donuts are cakey, fluffy, soft, and airy.
-But don’t worry, they are baked and not fried!
-You don’t need any oil for this recipe, making them a healthier alternative to deep-fried donuts.
+These homemade apple cider donuts are cakey, fluffy, soft, and airy.
+And the best part?
+They're baked, not fried!
+No oil is needed, making them a healthier alternative to traditional deep-fried donuts.

-These donuts are spiced with apple cider, cinnamon sugar, and apple spice.
-They are cozy, yummy, and the ideal Fall treat!
-The best part is that you will be in and out of the kitchen in under 30 minutes, and any level baker can make these donuts.
+Spiced with apple cider, cinnamon sugar, and apple spice, these donuts are cozy, comforting, and the ultimate fall treat.
+You'll be in and out of the kitchen in under 30 minutes, and any level baker can make them!

-These donuts remind me of going apple picking in the fall because every time we left, we would buy a dozen apple cider donuts for the road!
-As you can already tell, I am obsessed with this recipe.
-I simply love enjoying a donut or two on the couch with some warm apple cider.
-They make for the perfect sweet breakfast, snack, and dessert.
+These donuts take me back to apple-picking trips, where we'd always grab a dozen apple cider donuts on the way out.
+I'm obsessed with this recipe and love enjoying a donut or two on the couch with a warm cup of apple cider.
+They're perfect for breakfast, a snack, or even dessert.

 Why you'll love this gluten-free recipe: